play icon for videos

 7. Are there unmet needs in the community that our combined capacity could address?

 Partner feedback is an underused source of outcome evidence.
-A workforce partner who reports that program graduates are arriving better prepared, more motivated, and requiring less onboarding support is providing outcome evidence as strong as any self-reported survey.
-Connecting partner feedback to participant data in Sopact Sense creates the cross-stakeholder evidence that funders increasingly demand.
+A workforce partner reporting that program graduates arrive better prepared, more motivated, and requiring less onboarding is providing outcome evidence as strong as any self-reported participant survey.
+Connecting partner feedback to participant data — which SurveyMonkey cannot do natively and Qualtrics requires custom configuration to achieve — creates the cross-stakeholder evidence funders increasingly demand.

 Board surveys are underused and frequently poorly designed.
-A generic governance satisfaction survey produces little.
-An incisive strategic alignment survey produces the intelligence to run board meetings that actually advance organizational effectiveness.
+A generic governance satisfaction survey produces almost nothing usable.
+An incisive strategic-alignment survey produces intelligence that runs board meetings capable of actually advancing organizational effectiveness.
+Maximum 8 questions, run twice per year, tied directly to strategic decisions the board will face in the next cycle, with anonymized results shared in board packets.

 1. Do you have the information you need to fulfill your fiduciary and governance responsibilities effectively?